-- 80. (1) The directors may decide to purchase and maintain insurance, at the expense of the company, for the benefit of any relevant director, officer or manager in respect of any relevant loss. - (2) In this bye-law: - (a) a "relevant director" means any director or former director of the company or an associated company - (b) a "relevant officer" means any officer or former officer of the company or an associated company - (c) a "relevant manager" means the managers of the company and any employee of the managers or any former manager and its employees - (c) a "relevant loss" means any loss or liability which has been or may be incurred by a relevant director in connection with that director's duties or powers in relation to the company, any associated company or any pension fund or employees' share scheme of the company or associated company, and - (d) companies are associated if one is a subsidiary of the other or both are subsidiaries of the same body corporate.

-PART 8 DISSOLUTION
+(a) a "relevant director" means any director or former director of the company or an associated company (b) a "relevant officer" means any officer or former officer of the company or an associated company (c) a "relevant manager" means the managers of the company or an associated company and any employee of suchthe managers or any former manager and its employees (c) a "relevant loss" means any loss or liability which has been or may be incurred by a relevant director in connection with that director's duties or powers in relation to the company, any associated company or any pension fund or employees' share scheme of the company or associated company, and (d) companies are associated if one is a subsidiary of the other or both are subsidiaries of the same body corporate.
+PART 8 DISSOLUTION Winding up 81.
+In the event of the winding-up of the company, after its liabilities have been satisfied, the remaining assets of the company shall be distributed in a fair and equitable manner amongst the members and in such proportion or amounts as the directors shall recommend prior to such winding up and subject always to the final decision of the liquidator.

-Winding up

-81. In the event of the winding-up of the company, after its liabilities have been satisfied, the remaining assets of the company shall be distributed in a fair and equitable manner amongst the members and in such proportion or amounts as the directors shall recommend prior to such winding up and subject always to the final decision of the liquidator.